michaelvalentin/flyfoundation/thoughts/System-Definitions-new-design.md

 #System Definitions position in the system
-All systems should be able to function independently of the System Defintions, meaning one should be able to make use of their full feature-set through an API, perhaps even with an internal DSL'ish syntax.
+All systems should be able to function independently of the System Definitions, meaning one should be able to make use of their full feature-set through an API, perhaps even with an internal DSL'ish syntax.
 This makes it possible to test all parts, independent of the system definitions.

-The System definitions are then used for centrally defining aspects, so they are not repeated over several sub-systems (eg. database, validation & model).
+The System definitions are then used for centrally defining aspects, so that they are not repeated over several sub-systems (eg. database, validation, model, forms, etc.).
 The centralisation also groups naturally related aspects better, giving a better overview of the system in a vertical, rather than horizontal fashion.